pichayut/automated_chess/src/writeup/WriteUp.md

 #### Conclusions ####
 How close were your estimates to the actual values?
 Did you find any entry in the table surprising?
-Based ONLY on this table, do you feel like there is a substantial difference between the four algorithms?<pre>
+Based ONLY on this table, do you feel like there is a substantial difference between the four algorithms?
 <pre>TODO</pre>

 ### Optimizing Experiments ###